Is Breakfast Actually Important for My Health? [A Dietitian’s Take]

 “I try to skip breakfast to lose weight”

-If you’re someone who loves having breakfast in the morning and who wakes up hungry, but you purposely skip it only to end up feeling starved and binge on everything later, that’s not healthy or ideal.
+Is skipping breakfast bad?
+Well, what happens if you skip breakfast, is really not ideal.
+If you’re someone who loves eating in the morning and who wakes up hungry, but you purposely skip it only to end up feeling starved and binge on everything later, that’s not healthy.
 You’d be far better off (and skip the all-or-nothing mentality) by having a nutritious breakfast instead of letting yourself get ravenous.

 “I’m not hungry first thing in the morning”

 This might mean that your first meal isn’t until a few hours after you wake up.
-You could only eat for the first time at 10am or 12pm.
+You could have a late breakfast and only eat for the first time at 10am or 12pm.
 And that’s OK!

 If you have a job with structured hours, you might want to practice seeing how long it takes you to feel hungry on a weekend.